Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 “Just one more thing.
 Please sign this GDPR consent“, he asks of me.
 He hands me a form containing all my data that he entered during check-in, with a text at the bottom saying, “I agree that the hotel may process my personal data for the purposes of providing accommodation services.”

-Tired from fighting it, I take a deep breath, carefully refraining for rolling my eyes, and then I sign her majesty – The Consent!
+Tired from fighting it, I take a deep breath, carefully refraining from rolling my eyes, and then I sign – The Consent!

 I won’t tell him anything about it, and I won’t be fighting for my rights at this moment because none of this is his fault.